pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

 invalid.
 Also, some tools will be disabled when an invalid model is selected to avoid compounding the problem.

+One exception is the :ref:`convex hull <ug-hull>` operation, which is enabled even for invalid meshes.
+This can be used as a quick way to "fix" an invalid mesh if the hull is close to what you want.

 .. _ug-show-edges:

 Model Edge Display